-As part of the Métis Nation of Ontario’s (MNO) Healing and Wellness initiatives MNO Front Line Staff work with the Cancer Care Ontario Indigenous Cancer Care Unit to improve cancer care for Ontario Métis people and deliver cancer support services.
-The Unit works to reduce inequities in care and access to cancer services to ultimately improve cancer outcomes.
-It does this by building regional capacity through the Indigenous Navigators and Regional Indigenous Cancer Leads and Coordinators and by developing Regional Indigenous Cancer Plans across the Regional Cancer Programs.
+As part of the Métis Nation of Ontario’s (MNO) Healing and Wellness initiatives, MNO frontline staff work with the Ontario Health’s Indigenous Cancer Care Unit (ICCU) to improve cancer care with, and for, Métis people in Ontario.
+This unit works to reduce inequities in care and access to cancer services to ultimately improve cancer outcomes.
+It does this by building regional capacity through Indigenous Navigators, Regional Indigenous Cancer Leads, and Project Coordinators and by developing Regional Indigenous Cancer Plans across the Regional Cancer Programs.

-Building on the success of the second Aboriginal Cancer Strategy (2012 to 2015) and its 6 strategic priorities the Unit continues to implement successive strategies to address the inequities, variations, and disparities experienced by First Nations, Inuit, and Métis people in Ontario.
-They do this through collaborative partnerships and greater integration of care services.
-To aid in this goal, the MNO has undertaken multiple cancer research projects.
-These include the Cancer Patient Journey Project and the Cancer Screening Uptake Research Study that is currently being done collaboratively with the Unit.
-A Report on the Study’s findings is being finalized and will be available on the MNO Website in the coming months.
+Building on the success of earlier Indigenous Cancer Strategies (II and III), the First Nations, Inuit, Métis and Urban Indigenous Cancer Strategy (2019-2024) highlights 7 strategic priorities that Ontario Health continues to implement to address the inequities, variations, and disparities experienced by First Nations, Inuit, Métis and urban Indigenous peoples in Ontario’s cancer system.
+This is done through collaborative partnerships and greater integration of care services.
+To aid in this goal, the MNO has undertaken multiple cancer research projects, including the Cancer Patient Journey Project and the Cancer Screening Research Study, which were completed collaboratively with the ICCU.

 No, but if it is found early there is a good chance it can be cured.

 Yes.
 Most women who get breast cancer have no family history of the disease.